apolimax/todomvc/README.md

 # Todo MVC App

 This app was developed based on the [Todo MVC project](https://todomvc.com/examples/backbone_require/).
+You can checkout the live app on https://todomvcbywill.netlify.app/

 ## Features